Use WunderGraph with Neon

 npm run dev.

 - Navigate to http://localhost:3000 when the application is finished building.
-If your application runs successfully, you should see the following:
+If your application runs successfully, you should see the result of your User's operation.

 - To take the setup one step further, commit the changes to your GitHub repository and merge them into your

-- Once you merge the changes, navigate to
+- After you merge the changes, navigate to

 WunderGraph Cloudand view out the Deployments tab.
 You should see that a deployment was triggered.
 Give the deployment a few seconds to finish.

-- Once the deployment is ready, navigate to the Operations tab.
+- When deployment is ready, navigate to the Operations tab.
 You should see the new endpoint that you created and added to your application.
 Click it to see your data in real time.

 This guide provided a brief demonstration showcasing the capabilities of Neon and WunderGraph, which enable you to turn your Neon database into an API exposed via JSON-RPC and rapidly deploy fully serverless apps on the edge in a matter of minutes.
 The power of Neon with WunderGraph lies in simplifying the development process, allowing you to focus on creating valuable and efficient applications.